Understanding Alpha vs. Numeric Sizing: Your Essential Guide

 Alpha vs. Numeric Sizing for Pattern Makers

-For pattern makers, deciding between alpha vs. numeric sizing can affect how your designs fit across different sizes.
+For manufacturing, deciding between alpha vs. numeric sizing can affect how your designs fit across different sizes.
 Alpha sizing may require adjustments for garments meant to be worn tightly, as the broader size range can lead to inconsistent fits.

 How to use Pattern Room for Alpha Sizing